UoP-HPC/UoP-HPC-Docs/source/user-guide/resources.rst

    #SBATCH -p gpu_l40s
    #SBATCH --gpus 1

 Each job must request at least one GPU if running on this partition.
+The job will be allocated CPU cores proportionally to the number of GPUs they've requested -- this means 8 CPU cores per GPU.
+As such, please do not specify :plaintext:`--cpus-per-task` on this partition.

 Sometimes some nodes are "down" and less nodes are available.